A proof of P!=NP: Outline of the argument

-\begin{Proposition} Given that the ``Tower of Hanoi" sentences are constructed as above, we construct a partial general recursive function $g$ in the following way.
-We search through every possible quadruple $\langle \phi, \phi', P, P' \rangle$ such that $P$ is a proof of 1-consistency of $\textsf{PRA}+\phi$ from $\textsf{PRA}+\phi'$ and $P'$ is a proof of a $\Pi^0_1$-sentence witnessing $P=NP$ in the appropriate sense from $\textsf{PRA}+\phi$.
-Given such a quadruple, this can be used as a basis to compute in polynomial time a $\Sigma^0_1$-formula with two free variables defining an appropriate analogue of the function $f_n$ described in the statement of Proposition \ref{stepone_1} (but of course since we are remaining agnostic about whether $\phi$ and $\phi'$ are true in the standard model we must also remain agnostic about whether we are really succeeding in defining a total general recursive function here).
-Then, given the formula defining the appropriate analogue of $f_n$, and given a closed term in the first-order language of arithmetic for the unique possible candidate for what $n$ might be, where the closed term's length is polynomial in $\mathrm{log}_{2} n$, we may construct a ``Tower of Hanoi" sentence $\psi$ corresponding to this quadruple which may be obtained as a polynomial-time function of the quadruple.
+Given that the ``Tower of Hanoi" sentences are constructed as above, we construct a partial general recursive function $g$ in the following way.
+We search through every possible quadruple $\langle \phi, \phi', P, P' \rangle$ of the form that we have been considering, and given such a quadruple we may construct a ``Tower of Hanoi" sentence $\psi$ corresponding to this quadruple which may be obtained as a polynomial-time function of the quadruple.